Aliases for KCNT1 Gene

 GeneCards Summary for KCNT1 Gene

 KCNT1 (Potassium Sodium-Activated Channel Subfamily T Member 1) is a Protein Coding gene.
-Diseases associated with KCNT1 include epilepsy, nocturnal frontal lobe, 5 and epileptic encephalopathy, early infantile, 14.
-Among its related pathways are Hepatic ABC Transporters and Sweet Taste Signaling.
+Diseases associated with KCNT1 include Epileptic Encephalopathy, Early Infantile, 14 and Epilepsy, Nocturnal Frontal Lobe, 5.
+Among its related pathways are Neuropathic Pain-Signaling in Dorsal Horn Neurons and Sweet Taste Signaling.
 GO annotations related to this gene include voltage-gated potassium channel activity and calcium-activated potassium channel activity.
-An important paralog of this gene is KCNU1.
+An important paralog of this gene is KCNT2.